TSMC’s ’40 billion dollar investment’ and Samsung’s ‘one factory per year’ return… Facility competition heats up [위클리반도체]

 American company Intel, which is aiming for a comeback in the foundry market, also announced steady investment with its own country first.

-Previously, in October, Intel announced that it would enter into restructuring, including job cuts, in preparation for poor performance due to reduced PC demand and concerns about economic recession.
+Previously, in October, Intel announced that it would enter into restructuring, including job cuts, in preparation for poor performance due to reduced PC demand and concerns regarding economic recession.
 On the other hand, the trend of expanding investment is expected to continue.
 According to Bloomberg News, Intel Vice President Ann Kelleher held a press conference in San Francisco on the 5th (local time) and said, “We will not reduce the budget to regain semiconductor production leadership.”

 We were also confident of our superiority in technology competition.
 “Intel is on track to meet or exceed our quarterly targets (milestones),” said Kelleher.
 “Thanks to strong growth in our foundry business, we are fully on track.”